mm6/InternetOfThingsCourse/projects/project1/Project1.md

 0) Create an empty directory named Project1_Part6.

 1) Add a subdirectory named "public".
 Inside the public directory, create an index.html file.
-This file will contain HTML as well as references to two Javascript files: Ajax.js and Photon 2Status.js.
+This file will contain HTML as well as references to two Javascript files: Ajax.js and MicrocontrollerStatus.js.
 The index.html file appears next.

 ```
 <?xml version="1.0" encoding="utf-8"?>